This section covers considerations and known limitations of Veeam Backup for Microsoft Office 365.

 - If you want to use HTTP proxies to connect to EWS for data retrieval, it is strongly recommended that you contact Veeam technical support to help you configure required parameters properly.

 - Current version does not support automatic firewall rules creation and ports opening.
 If any of the required ports is closed, you should open it manually.
 For more information, see Used Ports.

-- If you are running Veeam Backup for Office 365 UI (shell) and management server on different machines, before installing a backup proxy that will be controlled by that management server, make sure that management server is trusted for delegation.
+- If you are running Veeam Backup for Microsoft Office 365 UI (shell) and management server on different machines, before installing a backup proxy that will be controlled by that management server, make sure that management server is trusted for delegation.
 For more information, see this Microsoft article.

 - Symbolic link set as a mapped drive is not supported as repository target in this version.

 - If a Windows machine hosting backup proxy was renamed, this proxy will have the Offline status displayed in the management console.
 To work around, in the management console remove this proxy from the infrastructure configuration, then configure this proxy anew, targeting at the machine with its new name.
 Associated repositories will be preserved.

 - If the ProxyDB folder containing proxy configuration database is deleted from a proxy server, this proxy cannot obtain information about its associated repositories any longer.
 Thus, backup jobs targeted at those repositories will fail with the following error message: “Error: Repository does not exist.”
 To work around, you need to re-create this proxy.

 - A repository initially associated with the certain backup proxy can be used only by a proxy with the same or higher version of Windows OS.
 If you try to associate this repository with a backup proxy running an earlier Windows version (for example, after downgrading the proxy server OS due to maintenance reasons), the program will not be able to access the repository data.
 The error message will be issued saying:

 "Error: JetError -514, JET_errBadLogVersion, Version of log file is not compatible with Jet version".